Quantum references: Quantum Hoare logic

 \subsection{Teleportation}

-We illustrate the use of quantum registers and of our minimal Hoare logic by analyzing quantum teleportation~\cite{bennett93teleport}.
+We illustrate the use of quantum references and of our minimal Hoare logic by analyzing quantum teleportation~\cite{bennett93teleport}.
+We chose this example because, while the program is simple, it uses a number of variables that interact nontrivially through unitaries and measurements.
 As a quantum circuit, it is illustrated in \autoref{fig:teleport} left.
 The overall effect of this quantum circuit is to ``move'' the qubit from wire $X$ to wire $\Phi_2$, assuming $\Phi_1,\Phi_2$ are preinitialized with an EPR pair $\symbolindexmark\bell\bell=\frac1{\sqrt2}\ket{00} + \frac1{\sqrt2}\ket{11}$.
 Note that there are also two wires $A,B$ that represent any additional state that Alice and Bob may hold.

-In our simplistic language, we model this with four programs \symbolindexmark\teleport{$\teleport ab$} for $a,b\in\bit$, see \autoref{fig:teleport}.
-Each of them corresponds to one possible outcome of the measurements.
-(I.e., instead of having if-then-else in our program, we use the one-sided branching and show the same postcondition in all four cases.)
-Note that in this modeling, for the fun of it we decided that instead of having two qubit variables $\Phi_1,\Phi_2$, we have a two-qubit variable $\Phi$, and we access their subparts as $\chain\Phi\Fst,\chain\Phi\Snd$.
-We assume that $X,A,B,\Phi$ are pairwise compatible.
+In our simple language, we model this with the program \symbolindexmark\teleport{$\teleport$}, see \autoref{fig:teleport}.
+Note that in this modeling, for the fun of it we decided that instead of having two qubit variables $\Phi_1,\Phi_2$, we have a single two-qubit variable $\Phi$, and we access their subparts as $\chain\Phi\Fst,\chain\Phi\Snd$.
+We assume that $X,A,B,\Phi$ are pairwise disjoint.
 Besides that, we make no assumptions about how they are embedded into the overall program memory.